Designing Buildings With Conversion in Mind

 READ ALSO: Can Adaptive Reuse Revitalize US Cities?

 Developers are attempting to anticipate future changes, creating spaces that allow for smoother, easier transitions.
-“The current trend leans more toward enabling easy reconfigurations rather than massive overhauls like transforming a multilevel department store into a museum, which is often a complex, resource-heavy process,” Pali added.
+“The current trend leans more toward enabling easy reconfigurations rather than massive overhauls like transforming a multi-level department store into a museum, which is often a complex, resource-heavy process,” Pali added.

 A good example of future-proofing is the Bezdek Center for the Performing Arts at the Crossroads School for Arts & Sciences in Santa Monica, Calif.
 There, each space was designed with potential new uses in mind.
 Even areas such as storage rooms, green rooms or loading docks were thought to maybe one day become classrooms.
-Infrastructure is also laid out to facilitate potential shifts over time.
+Infrastructure was also laid out to facilitate potential shifts over time.

 Making design choices